mvextensions/mvbasic/doc/Extension Guide.md

 #### 5.2.1 Install the Host Programs

-After installing AccuTerm, update the host programs in the ACCUTERM account on your MV host (MultiValue -> Host Programs -> Update).
+After installing AccuTerm, update the host programs in the ACCUTERM account on your MV host via `MultiValue` -> `Host Programs` -> `Update`.

 #### 5.2.2 Usage